 The preliminary hearing will be conducted in accordance with Rule for Courts-Martial (RCM) 405, Manual for Courts Martial 2012 (as updated June 2015).
-Accordingly, public access will comply with RCM 405(i)(4), which explicitly states that a preliminary hearing is a public proceeding and will remain open to the public whenever possible. the preliminary hearing must be closed, such as due to the presentation of classified evidence, this closure will be narrowly tailored balancing the Government's interest in protecting classified information and the public's right to be the preliminary hearing. at
+Accordingly, public access will comply with RCM 405(i)(4), which explicitly states that a preliminary hearing is a public proceeding and will remain open to the public whenever possible.
+In the the preliminary hearing event must be closed, such as due to the presentation of classified evidence, this closure will be narrowly tailored balancing the Government's interest in protecting classified information and the public's right to be present the preliminary hearing. at